Effects Of Microbeads On The Environment: Worldwide Impact And Damage! 🗑️

 The phase-out focuses on microbeads in rinse-off products, which would be reasonably capable of entering the marine environment through normal use.

-No shampoos, conditioners, body washes or hand cleaners found not containing microbeads.
+No shampoos, conditioners, body washes or hand cleaners were found not containing microbeads.
+That is a perfect indication that the phase-out in these products may be successful in the present and hopefully in the future.

-Now that you have better handle of the effects of microbeads on the environment, it would be easier to carry out certain lifestyle adjustments.
+Now that you have a better handle on the effects of microbeads on the environment, it would be easier to carry out certain lifestyle adjustments.

 The best way to reduce their impact is to prevent them from entering the environment.